konstructio/kubefirst-docs/docs/explore/terraform.md

 For a more detailed example you can have a look at the [reference file](https://github.com/kubefirst/gitops-template/blob/main/k3d-github/terraform/users/admins.tf)

-### How can I use Atlantis to add a new user on my gitlab backed installation?
+### How can I use Atlantis to add a new user on my GitLab backed installation?

-Log into gitlab using the root credentials that were provided to you in your terminal.
+Log into GitLab using the root credentials that were provided to you in your terminal.

 Once logged in, navigate to the `gitops` project and edit the file `terraform/users/admin.tf`.
 In this file, you'll see some blocks that represent admin users: